 What should I know about storage and disposal of this medication?

 Your healthcare provider will tell you how to store your medication.
 Store your medication as directed at room temperature.
 Make sure you understand how to store your medication properly.
-Throw away any medication that is outdated or no longer needed.
-Talk to your health care provider about the proper disposal of your medication.
+Dispose of vials of dalteparin injection 2 weeks after opening.

 In case of emergency/overdose